-I was sent Miss Melicious Cupcakes recipe book to review by Penguin Books and the sub title reads quirky delicious treats to bake at home.
+I was sent Miss Melicious Cupcakes recipe book to review, and the sub title reads quirky delicious treats to bake at home.
 The book contains 41 cupcake recipes of those sold in the boutique cupcakery and tea shop with the same name.
 The tea shop is situated in Auckland and I decided to make the lamington cupcakes as my first tester.
 These are described as a kiwi classic.
 I normally halve a recipe when testing it, as I substitute the sugar for fructose and I am never sure how that will work out.
 However, this recipe said it would make 12 cupcakes and halving it did not seem worthwhile.
 I made 12 cupcakes and a loaf cake!
 I absolutely loved the citrus flavour of the cupcake, and the chocolate ganache topping with desiccated coconut finished it off perfectly.

 As my father is gluten intolerant, I asked my mom to test the gluten free cupcake.
 The recipe is quite involved, and includes making a grapefruit curd and a meringue icing.
 My mom chose to not make either, which for me was OK, as it is the cupcake itself that needed testing.
 Here is her response: